-Bidets are common in Europe, Asia, the Middle East and other areas of the world not part of the United States.
+Bidets are common in Europe, Asia, the Middle East, and other areas of the world not part of the United States.
 But the COVID-19 Pandemic is changing this.

-One in four Americans are now in a shelter-in-place order.
+One in four Americans is now in a shelter-in-place order.
 Many of us plan when we will venture out for necessities, and use the time to stock up so we don’t have to risk going out too many times.
 With toilet paper scarce, we’re beginning to consider bidets as an alternative.
 It’s also one more way to save money now and in the future.

 Save Money, Stay Clean

 Installing a bidet will save you money because you won’t be buying toilet paper.
 Americans spend more than $30 million every year on TP.
-On top of that chunk of change, it takes 15 million trees, 4.7 billion gallons of water, 253,000 tons of chlorine and 17.3 terawatts of electricity annually.
+On top of that chunk of change, it takes 15 million trees, 4.7 billion gallons of water, 253,000 tons of chlorine, and 17.3 terawatts of electricity annually.

 Benefits of a Bidet

 If that’s not convincing enough for you, there are plenty of other reasons why a bidet is better.

 Bidets are one home modification we recommend if you have mobility issues.
 Especially for those who struggle to turn around or move their upper body, this makes bathroom time much easier.